Blanche Huber

 Blanche Huber (c.
-1900 – 1940) was the first female doctor in Malta.
-She was also the first known female medical student in Malta, and graduated as a doctor from the University of Malta in 1925, having entered it in 1919.
-However, she always practiced as a pharmacist in Żejtun.
+1900 – 1940) was the first woman in Malta to train as a doctor.
+She graduated as a doctor from the University of Malta in 1925, having entered it in 1919.
+However, Huber never worked as a doctor, instead she always practiced as a pharmacist in Żejtun.

+Life

 Blanche Huber was born in Birkirkara, to Hon Joseph Huber and she later married Dr. Joseph Caruana, a fellow medical professional.

-She was one of the first female students at the University of Malta, enrolling in October 1919 along with Tessie Camilleri.
+Huber matriculated in June 1919.
+In October 1919, she and Tessie Camilleri were the first female students to enroll at the University of Malta.
+Huber chose to enoll in the longer medicine course, and Camilleri, a literature student, graduated ahead of her in 1922.

+She graduated as a doctor from the University of Malta in 1925.
+However, Huber never worked as a doctor; instead, she practiced as a pharmacist in Żejtun.

+Death and legacy

 Huber died on 19 July 1940 at the age of 40.

 Blanche Huber Street in Sliema is named after her.